ehrpg/qstar/docs/index.md

 The higher the resulting number, the better.

+Rolling a one on any die also makes the die *explode*.
+Roll again.
+If the die comes up with a one again (two ones in a row) the check critically fails.

 A check has to be equal to or higher a target number in order to succeed.
 Otherwise, the check fails.
 The target number is derived from the task attempted and the check made.
 Most checks are made for [Skills](/character/skills#skills)